Oiram98/webrute/README.md

   make sure to insert wordlist.txt in /tmp path if you want run webrute with default settings
 - webrute works for http (mostly) and https websites

-disclaimer clause :
-the author of webrute is not responsible for the use that will be made of it.